 A dietary supplement manufacturer simply notifies the FDA concerning the health benefits of their product--no clinical trials are necessary to prove the supplement actually does what its label claims!.
 In fact, the FDA never even sees the product.

 My husband and I both have osteoarthritis.
 Mine is neck arthritis from an auto accident in 1991.
 My husband had knee arthritis in both knees, caused from sports injuries.
-He was recommended for knee replacements in 1997, but through use of natural supplements continued to play tennis three times a week until total replacement of left knee in 2015, and right kneee in 2016.
-Presently, his osteoarthritis issue is in his right shoulder, which from X-ray was diagnosed as "extreme".
+He was recommended for knee replacements in 1997, but through use of natural supplements continued to play tennis three times a week until total replacement of left knee in 2015, and right knee in 2016.
+Presently, he has extreme osteoarthritis, diagnosed by X-ray, in his right shoulder. .